conorbmurphy/galvanizereference/README.md

 * To cycle through previous commands: __UP ARROW__ / __DOWN ARROW__
 * `python -i oop.py`: opens python and imports oop.py
 * `which python`: Tells you the path the's executed with the command python

-Ctr-Z puts current process to the background.
+* `Ctr-Z`: puts current process to the background.
-fg brings the suspended process to the foreground
+* `fg`: brings the suspended process to the foreground

+You can also access your bash profile with `atom ~/.bash_profile`

 ---